Associate Professor Thomas Lail - 2006 Chancellor's Award for Excellence in Teaching

 The program guides you to master skills, to grasp the ideas behind those skills and to move on to a four-year program with the confidence that you are well-prepared.

 This program is offered through the Fine Arts, Theatre Arts and Digital Media Department.

-- The drawing and painting studios studios, housed in a sun-washed wing of Hudson Hall, are accessible to those students
+- The drawing and painting studios, housed in a sun-washed wing of Hudson Hall, are accessible to those students

 enrolled in studio art courses only.
 Painting students

 are given dedicated space in which to work - even in Painting 1.

 8 a.m. - midnight, 7 days a week

 - The Fine Arts Program offers both day and evening classes.

 - Students benefit from intense contact with faculty and unlimited studio hours.